SAP-samples/cloud-extension-html5-sample/README.md

-# cloud-extension-html5-sample
+# Managed HTML5 Application Sample

 ## Build custom Fiori User Experience
-The objective of this reference application is to showcase the ease of building custom frontends for SAP applications – Bring the ease of use of Helium on Neo to the Multi-Cloud environment.
+The objective of this reference application is to showcase the ease of building custom frontends for SAP applications – Bring the ease of use of HTML5 Application on SAP Cloud Platfrom Neo Environment to the Multi-Cloud environment.

-This application also showcases - Connectivity to S/4, ECC and SAP cloud solutions required.

 ## Prerequisites